TAKHub-official/ATAK-plugin-Contacts/README.md

 ### Prerequisites
 - ATAK-CIV 5.3.0.12 or higher installed on your device
 - Storage permissions granted to ATAK
+- Location permissions granted to ATAK (for location features)

 ### Installation Steps
 1. Download the ContactsPlugin APK file